aoladuti1/dynarray/README.md

 # dynarray
-A High-utility implementation of a dynamic array in Java, similar to ArrayList
+A high-utility implementation of a dynamic array in Java, similar to ArrayList

 ## benefits
 + Implements the Java List interface